 Be creative when it comes to going out.
 Don’t just go to the typical hangout down the road where everyone knows you (and wants nothing to do with you).
 Find new events and venues.
 Some places offer deals and other incentives to come in, which is another plus.
 You may not like what they offer, but you can at least try.
 You don’t have to go back.

-A good place to find events and new places is through local websites.
-Sometimes online newspapers post event information.
+A good place to find events and new places is through Facebook events or MeetUp, a website and app.
+Eventbrite and other local websites often have geographically close events.
 If you feel a little awkward trying something new, then invite a friend to go with you.

 Hopefully, these four tips will be helpful in deciding where to go out.
 Of course, once you are out, you’ll have to put on your charm.
 We have advice for that too.
 Visit our blog and social media pages to get even more tips and techniques.